Compute user roles

 Auditors are typically members of your compliance team.
 They verify that your Prisma Cloud setup meets your organization’s security requirements.
 To verify compliance, they must be able to see your settings, but they do not need to make changes to them.

-Auditors have access to the utilities page (
+Auditors have access to the downloads page (

 DevSecOps Users get access to all views under

 Actionsmenu lets you do things such as relearn models, protect services found by Cloud Discovery, and so on.

 DevSecOps Users can’t access the views under

 Manage, they only get access to: